Michael Jackson's doctor guilty of manslaughter

 Murray faces up to four years behind bars when he is sentenced on November 29 but may spend only months in Los Angeles' overcrowded cells.

 Prosecutors argued Murray was grossly negligent in administering the propofol to help Jackson sleep.
-Defence lawyers claimed Jackson delivered the fatal dose to himself.
+Defense lawyers claimed Jackson delivered the fatal dose to himself.

 The judge ordered Murray, who had been free on bail for two years, held in custody until his sentencing.
 The doctor did not testify at the six-week trial and looked impassive as the guilty verdict was announced in the packed courtroom.